 Sheet Masks vs. Cream/Clay/Gel Masks

-Masks typically come in one of two types: sheet masks or cream-, clay-, or gel-based masks.
-It usually comes down to personal preference, but there are a few differences for determining what’s best for you.
+Masks typically come in one of two types: sheet masks or face masks in a jar/tube (which can be cream-, clay-, or gel-based).
+It usually comes down to personal preference, but there are a few differences in determining what’s best for you.

-These paper or hydrogel masks affix to the face in one or two pieces.
+Sheet masks are paper or hydrogel masks that affix to the face in one or two pieces.
 They typically come in a package, pre-soaked in a potent skincare solution, so all you have to do is smooth it onto your face and let it get to work.
 Sheet masks prevent evaporation and keep the ingredients locked into the skin for better penetration, which makes them an especially good option for hydrating.

 Cream, Gel, and Clay Masks